arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 # Design

-The proposed distribution layer (DL) architecture will expose cluster storage as a monolithic data space that provides *optional* locality context to caller.
+The proposed distribution layer (DL) architecture exposes cluster storage as a monolithic data space that provides *optional* locality context to caller.
 A user can read and write data from the DL as a black box without any knowledge of the underlying cluster topology, but can also ask for additional context to perform optimizations